 These units are a much-relied upon part of countless commercial kitchens, with capacity to produce tasty and in-demand foods with relatively little effort from the cook.
 In choosing a commercial deep fryer, it is important to consider what foods you will be cooking, as that will dictate what type you need.
 You can learn more about that important consideration and others through the on-page guides in each category below.
 Whether you’re frying corn dogs at a concession stand or beignet at a fancy French restaurant, we have the right unit for you.

 By delivering high-intensity heat, a commercial gas fryer can cut cooking times for foods like tempura, breaded fish, and, of course, French fries.
-We offer open-pot, tube-type, and flat-bottom fryers with capacities ranging from 25 to 75 pounds of oil in floor and countertop models.

 A regular fryer cleaning routine enables it to work more efficiently, extends the life of your cooking oil, and preserves the taste of the food you cook.
-Most manufacturers recommend filtering cooking oil at least once a day, with the frequency of more thorough cleanings determined by how much cooking is done.

 These units provide a solution for space-limited kitchens and custom counters, like those in concession stands.
-The typical built-in fryer offers cooking capacity comparable to that of a countertop unit and is made to be built into a stainless steel counter.